CitalopramReturn to Citalopram overview

 You are also at risk of getting ‘Serotonin syndrome’.
 This is when you can get a high fever, agitation, confusion, trembling, or weird movements of your muscles.
 This is rare, but you should watch out for it.
 Go straight to A&E if you experience these side effects.

 It can take a few weeks to have its full affect but should start to help within the first 1-2 weeks for depression

 For anxiety it can take up to 4 weeks for the benefits to be noticed

-It takes up to 4 weeks for citalopram to show its full effect but you should notice some benefits within the first 1-2 weeks.
+It takes up to 4 weeks for citalopram to show its full effect in depression and a bit longer for anxiety related conditions but you should notice some benefits within the first 1-2 weeks.

 Your doctor will probably start you on a low dose (10-20mg) and then increase it slowly over 2-4 weeks to a dose that works for you (usually between 20mg-40mg a day).
 This is because at first citalopram may make you feel anxious or sick, but starting with a low dose makes this less likely to happen.

 If you're taking citalopram for anxiety it can take longer to feel any benfit and may initially make you feel a bit more anxious - this will improve.